A micro wedding could be your dream wedding.

 Micro Wedding Venues Northern California

-You will find a wedding cake in most cases and your choice of an officiant (instead of the one who happens to be available).
+You will usually find a wedding cake and your choice of an officiant (instead of the one who happens to be available).
 Flowers are usually ordered for micro weddings, just like a regular wedding.

 Are a tiny wedding and a bespoke wedding the same thing?